Spotting Bad Grammar

-My path toward improved English should have taken a graceful course into a sea of misspelled words and incomplete sentences.
-Instead, I decided to become an author.
+The bad news was that English never got more straightforward, and even after college, I struggled.
+What did I do?
+I decided to become an author even though I knew my English foundation was made from dryer lint and bubble gum.
 Words now dominate my thoughts, and I endlessly toil over choosing the best ones.
-Side note.
-My four blog followers would likely point out the vast need for improvement.
+Side note: My readers would likely point out the vast need for improvement.

-Recently, a new trend emerged in my life.
-Other people’s flaws became so obvious that I felt the compulsive need to complain and correct them.
-Just this morning, I noticed the advertising slogan on a medical diagnostic company van “Because doctors care.”
+This reminds me of a class of people I dislike.
+The grammar mongers.
+They endlessly complain about lousy grammar in advertisements, books, and movies.
+Why just this morning, I noticed the advertising slogan on a medical diagnostic company van, “Because doctor’s care.”
 While this sentence is mostly correct, it made me want to yell, “Who the heck asked this question?
 Doctors are supposed to care.
 It’s their job.
 You guys are not even doctors!”
-Two years ago, I would not have given that van a second glance.
+I would not have given that van a second glance two years ago.

-I recently read this Slashdot article sentence, “Cost-conscious farmers are looking for bargains, and tractors from that era are well-built and totally functional, and aren't as complicated or expensive to repair as more recent models that run on sophisticated software.”
+In the afternoon, I read this sentence in a newspaper article, “Cost-conscious farmers are looking for bargains, and tractors from that era are well-built and totally functional, and aren’t as complicated or expensive to repair as more recent models that run on sophisticated software.”
 Do their tractors fuel up with run-on sentences?
-Don’t the Slashdot editors look at the headlines?
-Is there someplace to complain?
-Should I write a nasty comment?
+Are the editors for the Minnesota Star Tribune on strike?
+Is there a place to complain?
+Or boycott future articles?

 Wait a minute.
-Who just wrote that?
+Who wrote that?
 This is Bill here.
-The undisputed king of run-on sentences, awful grammar and misspelling.
+I am the undisputed king of run-on sentences.
 Did I somehow become that grammar hater?
 Have I switched sides?
 Is this going to be my new thing?
 “Stay tuned for epic bad grammar rants.”

-By now, my four blog readers have a good grasp of my personality.
-Long-winded rants into esoteric topics do not lead to “buy it now” clicks.
+Yeah, no. I have learned the hard way that long-winded rants into esoteric topics do not lead to “buy it now” clicks.
 Will I suffer in silence?
-Perhaps a future blog will have my top ten bad grammar finds.
-Will my sentences make the cut?
-They will probably be the first nine.
+Perhaps a future article will have my top ten lousy grammar finds.
+Will any of my sentences make the cut?
+I think we can count on that.

 You’re the best -Bill